The Joy Luck Club (novel): American Translation

 The third section follows the Joy Luck children as adult women, all facing various conflicts.
 In Lena's story, she narrates her troubling marital problems and how she fears being inferior to her husband, Harold Livotny.
 She does not realize he has taken advantage of her both at home and at work, where he is also her boss and earns much more than her.
 Ying-Ying is very much aware of this.
 She pointed out how Lena knew a table would crumble yet did nothing to stop it, symbolizing that her marriage will crumble because it has a weak foundation.
 Lena finally admits she is not happy in her marriage to Harold and is lost inside.
 Ying-Ying encourages her to stop being passive and stand up to her husband or nothing will change.

 Waverly Jong worries about her mother's opinion of her white fiancé, Rich, and recalls quitting chess after becoming angry at her mother in the marketplace.
 She believes that her mother will still have absolute power over her and will object to her forthcoming marriage to Rich, after she did the same to her previous husband, Marvin Chen, with whom she has a daughter, Shoshana.
 After a disastrous attempt at a dinner party to tell her mother of their wedding, Waverly confronts her mother the morning afterwards and realizes that her mother has known all along about her relationship with Rich and has accepted him.

 Rose Hsu Jordan learns that Ted intends to marry someone else after divorcing her.
 She realizes through her mother's advice that she needs to fight for her rights and refuses to sign the conditions set forth by his divorce papers.
 She hires a good lawyer and wins possession of the house, forcing Ted to take her more seriously.

-In Jing-Mei's story, Jing-Mei has an argument with Waverly at a Chinese New Year's dinner the year before the story begins.
-Realizing that Jing-Mei has been humiliated, Suyuan gives her a special jade pendant called "life's importance", which she has worn since Jing-Mei was an infant.
-Jing-Mei regrets that she never learned the meaning of the pendant's name.
-She also confronts Suyuan with the belief that she had always been disappointed in Jing-Mei and admitted she could never live up to her high expectations.
-Jing-Mei believes that because she has never finished college, does not have a good career, and remains unmarried, she is seen as a failure in her mother's eyes.
-Suyuan eventually reveals her true meaning; that while Waverly has style, she lacks the kind and generous heart that Jing-Mei has.
-She also tells Jing-Mei that she understands the frustrations of never being good enough in her eyes and admits she is proud of Jing-Mei.
+In June's story, June has an argument with Waverly at a Chinese New Year's dinner the year before the story begins.
+Realizing that June has been humiliated, Suyuan gives her a special jade pendant called "life's importance", which she has worn since June was an infant.
+June regrets that she never learned the meaning of the pendant's name.
+She also confronts Suyuan with the belief that she had always been disappointed in June and admitted she could never live up to her high expectations.
+June believes that because she has never finished college, does not have a good career, and remains unmarried, she is seen as a failure in her mother's eyes.
+Suyuan eventually reveals her true meaning; that while Waverly has style, she lacks the kind and generous heart that June has.
+She also tells June that she understands the frustrations of never being good enough in her eyes and admits she is proud of June.